Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/DEVLOG-Jonathan.md

 50min

 ### 2025-05-25 - Unforseen mishaps
 GIF format is lossy (even though compression is lossless) so we'll need to adjust our code to work for a stegsolve encoder/decoder instead.
 The code (sorta?) transfers over, so it'll be fine I think?
-If you are reading this Mr. K, I hope that you are understanding that we needed to do a 180 degree turn on our project!
+If you are reading this Mr. K, I hope that you are understanding that we needed to do a 180 degree turn on our project.

 45min